Supervised by: Resident Director, College Preparation Program (CPP)

 Deadline to apply: March 1, 2018

-Applicants will be notified if they have been selected for an interview by April.
+Applicants will be notified if they have been selected for an interview in mid-April.

-Submit a cover letter explaining your interest in the position and why you would be a good fit considering the job description and qualifications stated above.
+Submit a current resume, cover letter, and a list of three professional references' contact information for full consideration.
+Cover letter should explain your interest in the position and why you would be a good fit considering the qualifications stated above.

 Submit official current college or university transcript to the Temporary Staffing Center; Northwestern students may submit unofficial transcripts.